 And in their dad, John, Jim and Joani Harbaugh found a man who loved coaching.

-As I have written in my booklet, this really is the Power of an Example.
-Our children will pick up on what we are passionate about.
+As I have written in my book, The Disciple-Making Parent our children will pick up on what we are passionate about.
 And that had better be

 football the gospel.